ropensci/neotoma/cran-comments.md

 ## R CMD check results:
 + There were no ERRORs or WARNINGs
-+ Travis gives two notes:
++ Travis gives no notes.
-  +  Cyclic repository
-  +  License file
++ Appveyor gives no notes.

 ## Downstream Dependencies:
 NA